wikimedia/mediawiki-extensions-Popups/README.md

 ## Development

 Popups uses an asset bundler so when developing for the extension you'll need to run a script to assemble the frontend assets.

+You can find the frontend source files in `src/`, the compiled sources in `resources/dist/`, and other frontend assets managed by resource loader in `resources/*`.

-So, after an `npm install`:
+After an `npm install`:

 * `npm start` Will run the bundler in watch mode, re-assembling the files on file change.